Home Loan Glossary for Australian Expats

 Not sure if you understand all the jargon bandied about during the home loan process?
 You’re not the only one.
-We’ve put together a list of the most common terms you might hear when buying or selling a house in Australia.
+We’ve put together a home loan glossary of the most common terms you might hear as an Australian expat when buying or selling a house in Australia.

 - ANZ: ANZ is one of Australia’s leading banks.
 Speak to Odin Mortgage about applying for an expat home loan with ANZ.

 - Application Fee: Also referred to as an establishment fee, some lenders charge applicants for the internal costs and admin fees to process the loan.
 They are usually paid upfront and are non-refundable.

 - Assets: An individual’s belongings, such as real estate investments, shares, savings accounts, cars, superannuations, and so on.

 - Australian Citizen: Someone born in Australia.
 After 1986, anyone born in Australia with an Australian parent.
 Foreign residents can become Australian citizens after holding permanent residency for four years and meet the citizenship requirements.

 - Australian Expat: An Australian citizen or permanent resident living abroad.
 They may work overseas or are retired.

 - Australian Tax Return: Anyone earning income in Australia must lodge a tax return by the end of October for the previous tax year.
 Residents must pay tax on all income earned worldwide.
 Non-residents for tax purposes must only pay tax on Australian-sourced income, but at higher tax rates.

 - Borrowing Power: The amount of money the lender is willing to let an individual borrow.
 It’s impacted by income currency, deposit size, and credit score.

 - Break Cost: When a borrower makes additional payments, repays their home loan early, or refinances during a fixed-rate period, they might incur break costs.
 These are expensive fees that cover the lenders’ loss.